CDA’s Cleanliness, Plantation Campaign On Its Peak During Spring - UrduPoint

 CDA’s Cleanliness, Plantation Campaign On Its Peak During Spring

-ISLAMABAD, (UrduPoint / Pakistan Point News - 10th Apr, 2025) The Capital Development Authority (CDA)’s cleanliness and tree plantation campaign in the Federal capital on its peak during the spring season to focus on planting as many trees as possible to enhance the green cover and ensure clean ambience.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 13th Apr, 2025) The Capital Development Authority (CDA)’s cleanliness and tree plantation campaign in the Federal capital on its peak during the spring season to focus on planting as many trees as possible to enhance the green cover and ensure clean ambiance.

-Talking to APP on Thursday, an official of CDA told that in line with the direction of Prime Minister Muhammad Shahbaz Sharif, the campaign would ensure neat and clean environment to the residents of the metropolitan.
+Talking to APP, an official of CDA told that in line with the direction of Prime Minister Muhammad Shahbaz Sharif, the campaign would ensure neat and clean environment to the residents of the metropolitan.

 He said that this year, CDA in collaboration with Ministry of education and Ministry of Climate Change will plant one million trees across the city as part of the Spring Tree Plantation Campaign.